 The site has information on the role, functions and powers of Ireland’s Information Commissioner, a post established in 1998 under the Freedom of Information Act 1997.
-It includes a code of practice, guidance notes and a link to the Freedom of Information Act 2014.
-Also has links to Regulations and Orders made under the FOI Acts.
-Other site content includes the Commissioner’s Decisions, court judgments (in appeals against decisions of the Commissioner), policy documents, annual reports and press releases.
+It includes guidance notes, a procedure manual and links to FOI legislation.
+Other site content includes the Commissioner’s Decisions, policy documents, annual reports and press releases.

 The Office of the Ombudsman was set up in 1980.
 It is responsible for dealing with complaints about the administrative actions of government departments, local authorities, the Health Service Executive, and other public bodies in Ireland.
 “About Us” includes information, with links, on the Ombudsman Act 1980, amending Acts and other relevant legislation.
 Other sections provide information on how to make a complaint, press releases, leaflets and guidance.
 Annual reports and investigation reports are available from 1997 onwards.
 Also has a Sample Cases section and an Ombudsman’s Casebook (Autumn 2014 onwards) which has summaries of complaints dealt with.